konne88/konne88.github.io/_posts/2015-02-04-data-abstraction-0.md

         (node 9 leaf
           (node 11 leaf leaf))).

 The `IntSet` interface hides the implementation of an object.
-The above objects are therefore indistinguishable:
+The `someListSet` and `someTreeSet` are therefore indistinguishable:

     Goal someListSet = someTreeSet.
       apply functional_extensionality.